gutschilla/elixir-pdf-generator/README.md

 recent chromium and chromedriver to run Chrome in headless mode and use this browser and its API to print PDFs globally on your machine.

-If you prefer a project-local install, just use `npm install` This will install dependencies under `./node_modules`.
-Be aware that those won't be packaged in your distribution (I will add support for this later).
+If you prefer a project-local install, use the `compile: "make chrome"` option in your mixfile's dependency-line.

 On some machines, this doesn't install Chromium and fails.
 Here's how to get this running on Ubuntu 18: